 - Encourage imaginative play through creative role play.

 - Promote co-ordination and physical skills through daily outdoor provision.

 - Prepare children for school by promoting their independence and self- confidence.

 Broadbottom Pre-School follows The Early Years Foundation Stage.
 This is the statutory framework that sets out the standards we must meet to ensure that children learn and develop well and are kept safe and healthy.
 We work towards learning and development requirements called the Early Learning Goals focusing primarily on;

 - Communication and Language

 - Personal, Social and Emotional Development Development

-We also offer opportunities throughout the setting for Creative Development, Mathematical Development and Understanding of the World and Expressive Arts and Design.
+We also offer opportunities throughout the setting for Literacy, Maths, Understanding of the World and Expressive Arts and Design.

 We believe that children learn and develop through play.
 We therefore offer a broad range of activities within the setting, including; small world play, role play, sand and water, small and large construction, mark-making, puzzles and games, large physical equipment (such as bikes, rockers, slides, stilts, balance beams, etc), open ended resources for imaginative play (boxes, crates, fabric, tubes, etc), malleable materials, creative and construction.
-In addition, we offer focused activities which are adult-led, Circle Time, Story-time and Singing.
+In addition, we offer focused activities which are adult-led which include Phonics, Circle Time, Story-time and Singing.

 Activities will vary but the pattern of the session is fairly constant.
 Our experience tells us that children feel more secure and comfortable if they know what to expect.
 The stable framework to the day is reassuring to children and allows them to play and learn with increasing confidence.
-The routine for the morning is shown.
+The daily routine is generally as follows;